transistor1/chrome/README.md

 Newer versions of Docker support pass-through device nodes with the `--device` option, which is how we pass sound from the container to the host.
 X is shared through UNIX sockets by sharing the /tmp/.X11-unix directory as a volume.
 This may not be the most secure thing in the world, but it should certainly be more secure than running google-chrome directly in Ubuntu.

+### Troubleshooting

+You can try to force WebGL rendering on unsupported machines by opening `chrome://flags/` in your instance of Chrome, and clicking "Enable" under the section "Override Software Rendering List".
+Be warned, however, that this may result in very poor WebGL performance.
+You may want to first ensure that WebGL works properly on your host in Iceweasel or Firefox first.